How to Push Through Roadblocks on Your Health and Wellness Journey

 Make a list of ways you'll reward yourself when a new healthy habit is mastered.
 Get a massage or facial.
 Buy a new workout outfit.
 Go to dinner with friends.
 Choose something that resonates with you.
 It’s important to acknowledge yourself and your hard work.
 This builds confidence, and supports a positive, growth-oriented mindset.

 You become what you tell yourself.
 Observe your thoughts without judgement and notice if they're generally supportive or critical.
 If they are critical, get curious about why.
 This is where journaling can be very helpful.
 A meditation practice is also valuable in cultivating mindfulness and self-awareness.

 Roadblocks are real, but they don’t have to permanent.
 Use these tips to navigate around your own roadblocks so you can look, feel and show up as your best each day.
 You deserve to feel your best!

 Ashley Logan is an integrative health and wellness coach and founder of Ashley Logan Wellness.
-Her mission is empowering female entrepreneurs and executives to move beyond limiting beliefs and self-sabotaging behaviors to thrive in work and life.
-She uses a holistic approach to bring mind, body and soul in balance for optimal health.
+Her mission is to empower female entrepreneurs and executives to move beyond limiting beliefs and self-sabotaging behaviors to thrive in work and life.
+She uses a holistic approach to bring the mind, body, and soul in balance for optimal health.